8 healthy steps rising seniors should never avoid

 But don’t worry.
 You can outsmart any coming trouble.

-If you’re one of my readers, and you’ve been following my advice, you’re already on the right track.
+If you’re one of our readers, and you’ve been following our advice, you’re already on the right track.

 Prepare for an unready system